Nethereum/Unity3dSampleTemplate/README.md

 * Ether transfer using Unity.UI and coroutines
 * Using 1559 Suggestion strategies or Legacy mode when tranfering Ether
 * Smart contract deployment (ERC20), Transactions (Transfer) and Querying (Balance)
-* Cross Platform architecture (Coroutines) reuse your code using different deployments Native /Desktop or Browser using Metamask)
+* Cross Platform architecture for both Coroutines and Task to enable the reuse of your code using different deployments Native /Desktop or Browser using Metamask)
 * Metamask connectivity in browser

-**Important Notes:**
+## Important Notes:
+* All the examples are self contained, to simplify them, so when working with the browser you will need "Connect" per example.
-* WebGl if using Web3 / Tasks requires the WebGLThreadingPatcher https://github.com/VolodymyrBS/WebGLThreadingPatcher.
+* WebGL: When using Web3 with Tasks this requires something like the WebGLThreadingPatcher https://github.com/VolodymyrBS/WebGLThreadingPatcher, or any other way to enable wasm with Task threading support.
-* To support WebGl and AOT this sample uses the Net472AOT or NetstandardAOT dlls with the custom Json.Net Unity by Unity
+* To support AOT and WebGL this sample uses the Nethereum dlls packaged for Net472AOT or NetstandardAOT with the custom Newtonsoft Json.Net by Unity
 * Please remember to remove System.HttpClient and UnityEngine of the Nethereum release package if included
-* Nethereum.Unity.Metamask is only supported in Webgl at the moment Metamask SDK will be support currently work in progresss.
+* Nethereum.Unity.Metamask is only supported in WebGL at the moment, the Metamask SDK will be supported shortly, currently work in progresss (if you require access to small PoC let me know)
 ![image](https://user-images.githubusercontent.com/562371/194084421-2c3dff68-f61b-479e-b877-2d62ccb42859.png)
-* If creating a custom index.html file, or rebuilding webgl in a new folder, the script needs to instantiate ```nethereumUnityInstance``` as per the example here: https://github.com/Nethereum/Unity3dSampleTemplate/blob/master/webgl/index.html#L112
+* If creating a custom index.html file, or rebuilding webgl in a new folder, the script needs to instantiate ```nethereumUnityInstance``` as per the example here: https://github.com/Nethereum/Unity3dSampleTemplate/blob/master/webgl/index.html#L107
+* When building to Desktop and other platforms (not web), you will requited to use "https" instead of "http" as the newer versions of Unity validate this.

 ### Desktop demo